 Norris Herndon’s mother died in 1910, just four months after the family moved into their new home.
-It devastated young Herndon, who according to friends who would later report that he was struggling with his sexuality and identity.
+It devastated young Herndon, who–according to friends–was struggling with his sexuality and identity.
 With a stern father who insisted upon “the straight and narrow course,” Herndon learned to deny his feelings toward men and conduct a very private social life as an adult.

 Despite his business success and philanthropic work through the Herndon Foundation, Norris Herndon was mostly reclusive.
 He rarely spoke and was seldom seen by his employees or by the public.
 The heavyweight boxing champion Joe Louis was once invited to dinner at the Herndon home one day after a recent boxing exhibition in Atlanta.
 Louis walked in, looked around, and said, “Nice place you got here.”
 Herndon replied, “Thank you” but said nothing else the entire evening.
 A puzzled Louis left shortly after dinner was served.